jackstapleton/rdb-autoscaling/whitepaper.md

 #### Risk analysis

-Care will be needed when adjusting these factors for cost-efficiency as each one will increase the margin for error.
+Care will be needed when adjusting these factors for cost-efficiency as each one will increase the risk of failure.
-First a roll threshold should be chosen so that the risk of losing an RDB to a `'wsfull` error is minimized.
+First and foremost a roll threshold should be chosen so that the chance of losing an RDB to a `'wsfull` error is minimized.

 The main risk associated with scaling comes from not being able to scale out fast enough.
 This will occur if the lead time for an RDB server is greater than the time it takes for the live server to roll after it has told the ASG to scale out.